Atomic bombings of Hiroshima and Nagasaki: Plans for more atomic attacks on Japan

 There were plans for further attacks on Japan following Hiroshima and Nagasaki.
 Groves expected to have another (plutonium-239-based) "Fat Man" atomic bomb ready for use on 19 August, with three more in September and a further three in October.
 A second Little Boy bomb (using uranium-235) would not be available until December 1945.
 On 10 August, he sent a memorandum to Marshall in which he wrote that "the next bomb ... should be ready for delivery on the first suitable weather after 17 or 18 August."
-The memo today contains hand-written comment written by Marshall: "It is not to be released over Japan without express authority from the President."
+The memo contains a hand-written comment written by Marshall: "It is not to be released over Japan without express authority from the President."

 At the cabinet meeting that morning, Truman discussed these actions.
 James Forrestal paraphrased Truman as saying "there will be no further dropping of the atomic bomb," while Henry A. Wallace recorded in his diary that: "Truman said he had given orders to stop atomic bombing.
 He said the thought of wiping out another 100,000 people was too horrific.
 He didn't like the idea of killing, as he said, 'all those kids.
 The previous order that the target cities were to be attacked with atomic bombs "as made ready" was thus modified.
 There was already discussion in the War Department about conserving the bombs then in production for Operation Downfall, and Marshall suggested to Stimson that the remaining cities on the target list be spared attack with atomic bombs.
-On 13 August, General John E. Hull and Colonel Lyle Seeman discussed the usage of the upcoming weapons, favouring "tactical use" in support of an invasion, dropped two to three days prior to US troop capture or amphibious landing, as opposed to continuation of strategic attacks.
+On 13 August, General John E. Hull and Colonel Lyle Seeman discussed the usage of the upcoming weapons, favouring "tactical use" in support of an invasion, dropped two to three days prior to U.S. troop capture or amphibious landing, as opposed to continuation of strategic attacks.

 Two more Fat Man assemblies were readied, and scheduled to leave Kirtland Field for Tinian on 11 and 14 August, and Tibbets was ordered by LeMay to return to Albuquerque, New Mexico, to collect them.
 At Los Alamos, technicians worked 24 hours straight to cast another plutonium core.
 Although cast, it still needed to be pressed and coated, which would take until 16 August.
 Therefore, it could have been ready for use on 19 August.
-Unable to reach Marshall, Groves ordered on his own authority on 13 August that the core should not be shipped.
+Unable to reach Marshall, Groves ordered on his own authority on 13 August that the core not be shipped.